rdelfin/pe_mentorship/week_2/ex_1.md

 `emacs`, and `vim`.
 If you've never used a terminal editor, stick to `nano`.
 I recommend you take the time to learn one of the other two once you become comfortable with nano, just because they're widely used and standard in the Linux world and they're quite rich in what they can do.
-From now on, I'll be referring to your editor of choice as `$EDITOR`.
+From now on, I'll pretend you're using `nano`, but feel free to replace `nano` with `vim` or `emacs`.

 **EXERCISE**: Modify the `a_file.md` file and add a line that simply says "Hello from the other side".

-If you're not sure how to edit your file, simply run: `$EDITOR a_file.md` from your home directory (remember to make sure you're already there using `pwd` and `cd`).
+If you're not sure how to edit your file, simply run: `nano a_file.md` from your home directory (remember to make sure you're already there using `pwd` and `cd`).
 If you're using nano, you can just type away and move around like any other file editor.
 Once you're done press ^X (Ctrl+X) to exit and save (it'll ask for confirmation, just